Dr. Adrienne McRuvie, B.A., D.C.

 Registered Massage Therapist

 If anyone were to ask me what I love most about working as a massage therapist, it is the reality of the body and how each person’s story manifests within their body.
-Each person has their own struggle and their own glory within their physicality.
-It’s my job to determine how well each body is moving or where it might be stuck.
-Each session aims towards proper biomechanial alignment (tissue mobility) and optimal breathing, through a combination of massage, myofascial treatment and stretching and craniosacral therapy.
+You could expect your treatment to be geared towards proper biomechanial alignment (tissue mobility) and optimal breathing, through a combination of massage, myofascial treatment/stretching and craniosacral therapy.
+Whether you are a senior working to maintain balance and mobility, a desk jockey striving to alleviate chronic headaches or a triathlete training for Ironman, I am happy to work with you to facilitate that journey!